manwestc/TINTOlib-Python_Library/README.md

 Key features of **TINTOlib** include:
 - Integration of **state-of-the-art transformation methods** for tabular-to-image conversion, such as IGTD, SuperTML, and REFINED.
-- Support for **hybrid architectures** that combine CNNs or ViTs with Multi-Layer Perceptrons (MLPs), leveraging the strengths of both data formats.
+- Support for **hybrid architectures** (see Figures) that combine CNNs or ViTs with Multi-Layer Perceptrons (MLPs), leveraging the strengths of both data formats.
 - Compatibility with popular frameworks like **TensorFlow** and **PyTorch**, facilitating experimentation and deployment.